Your guide to buying

 Dishwasher.
 Most range hood filters are made out of aluminum and will be dishwasher safe (check your manual to be sure), however, dishwasher detergent is generally pretty harsh and will cause your range hood filters to degrade over time.
 Your range hood filters will get this dull and chalky color and will start to feel kind of ‘rough.’
 Aside from that, dishwashers never really seem to fully get the job done and will leave your filters sticky and greasy.

 Baking soda + Vinegar.
-This combination won't do the trick either, as the former is alkaline (a base) and the latter is acidic.
-They will cancel each other out.
-Although it’s fun to look at the bubbly substance, cleaning wise it’s not that effective, as they're neutralizing each other.
-You will essentially end up with a foaming substance, which might be great for unclogging, but it won't help you in your battle against grease.
+This combination won’t do the trick either, as the former is alkaline (a base) and the latter is acidic.
+To a certain extent, they will cancel each other out.
+Although it’s fun to look at the bubbly substance, cleaning wise it’s not that effective, as they’re neutralizing each other.
+You will essentially end up with a foaming substance, which might be great for unclogging, but it won’t help you in your battle against grease.

 Ammonia (ammonium hydroxide).
 Many range hood producers will explicitly state in their manuals not to clean their range hoods and range hood filters with ammonia or ammonia based cleaning products.
 To err on the side of caution, we therefore do not recommend cleaning your range hood filters with ammonia or ammonia based cleaning products.